Gramercy Property Trust Could Become A Dominant Dividend Machine

 We believe that there will be robust consolidation in both of these sectors (Industrial and Net Lease) and possibly M&A that will drive REIT shares.
 Although M&A activity does not serve as a catalyst to support REIT recommendations, we consider the best-in-class REITs to be consolidators, that in turn will evolve into dominant landlords with superior cost of capital.

-Today I'm writing on one of these "up and coming" REITs and this company has all of the components to become a dominant consolidator in both the Industrial and Net Lease landscape.
-It's also likely that this REIT will become a "sleep well at night" pick (or SWAN) that has all of the "key ingredients" of something very special, perhaps even a dominate dividend machine.
+Today I'm writing on one of these "up and coming" REITs, and this company has all of the components to become a dominant consolidator in both the Industrial and Net Lease landscape.
+It's also likely that this REIT will become a "sleep well at night" pick (or SWAN) that has all of the "key ingredients" of something very special, perhaps even a dominant dividend machine.

 Gramercy Property Trust Can Not Only Survive, But Also Thrive